juxt/yada/dev/resources/intro.md

-# Yada documentation
+# Yada examples

-This documentation consists of a series of simple examples and builds up progressively, so it's a good idea to start at the beginning and make sure you understand each example before moving onwards.

-This documentation is executable.
-Each example can be run by clicking on the buttons.

-The examples also form a reference or cookbook for how to achieve common goals when creating web APIs.
+These examples form a learning aid, reference and cookbook for how to achieve common goals when creating web APIs with yada.

 Before we begin, we should define a few terms.